hkupty/hkupty.github.io/_posts/2016-03-14-A-Neovim-Approach.md

 I don't need to have several tmux panes opened at the same time _to have the same (or even better) productivity now with neovim._ And that is what this is all about: Productivity.
 Taking everything that reduces your productivity is a recycling process that you should do often.
 If you are getting off the track, the sooner you realise it and the sooner you fix it, the better.

 I probably have read it somewhere, but it is very clear to me that we should be very familiar with the tools we use daily.
-Neither the editor nor any other tool (shell, terminal multiplexer, terminal application/gui) should be unfamiliar to the point it hurts your ability to code (or whatever else you must do).
+Neither the editor nor any other tool (shell, terminal multiplexer, terminal application/gui) should be unfamiliar or burdensome to the point it hurts your ability to code (or whatever else you must do).

 The thing is, _neovim has maked unnecessary the use of a terminal multiplexer for my development workflow_ and it surely might do that to others.